 It’s a very advanced tool that produces content for you in various areas, including blogging, making ad copies, and other things.
 You can select the subject matter, input some short info and get auto generated content you can then put up anywhere you wish for your online business needs.

-My rating for Jarvis AI: 2.5 out of 5 stars
+My rating for Jasper AI: 2.5 out of 5 stars

 Do I recommend it?
 I personally do not.